samanvitaanand/electric-vehicles-uptake/README.md

 ---

-### 2. EV Registration Trends Over Time (2017 – 2024)
+### 2. EV Registration Trends Over Time (2017 - 2024)
 Line plot tracking Battery Electric Vehicles (BEVs), Plug-In Hybrid Electric Vehicles (PHEVs), and total EVs from 2017 to 2024.
-Total EV registrations surged from under 25,000 to over 175,000 — a nearly sevenfold increase.
+Total EV registrations surged from under 25,000 to over 175,000, a nearly sevenfold increase.
 BEVs drove the majority of growth, accelerating sharply after 2021.
 PHEVs grew steadily but more slowly, reaching around 40,000 by 2024.

 ![EV Registration Trends](Trends_in_electric_ehicle_registrations.png)

 ---

-### 3. Vehicle Electrification Level by Month (Jan 2020 – Apr 2024)
+### 3. Vehicle Electrification Level by Month (Jan 2020 - Apr 2024)
 Stacked bar chart showing the monthly percentage mix of vehicle types registered in Washington state.
 ICE vehicles (green) have declined from dominating nearly all registrations to a noticeably smaller share by 2024.
 BEVs (blue) and Strong HEVs (pink) have both grown steadily month over month.
 PHEVs have remained relatively consistent throughout.

 ![Vehicle Electrification by Month](Vehicle_Electrification_Level_by_Month.png)

 ---

-### 4. Vehicle Registration Trends by County and Fuel Type (Jan 2020 – Apr 2024)
+### 4. Vehicle Registration Trends by County and Fuel Type (Jan 2020 - Apr 2024)
 County-level breakdown of all vehicle registrations by fuel type.
-King County dominates with over 500,000 total registrations, including a visible green segment representing electric vehicles — the largest EV count of any county.
+King County dominates with over 500,000 total registrations, including a visible green segment representing electric vehicles, the largest EV count of any county.
 Gasoline (blue) is still the majority fuel type across all counties.
 The chart makes clear how concentrated registration activity is in the Puget Sound region compared to eastern Washington.

 ![Registration by County and Fuel Type](Vehicle_Registratio_Trends_by_Count_and_Fuel_Typer.png)